phylo42/RAPPAS/README.md

 rappas [options]
 ```

-If you need to customize JVM parameters (for instance when requesting more memory with options -Xmx/-Xms), use the following bash command:
+If you need to customize Java JVM parameters (for instance when requesting more memory with options -Xmx/-Xms), use the following bash command:

 ```
 java -Xmx16G -jar $(which RAPPAS.jar) [options]